-Table & Burlet Volumes for fow centralinders Number of cells How do I determine the optimal number of cells for ChIP-seq?
+Number of cells How do I determine the optimal number of cells for ChIP-seq?
 An important consideration when performing ChIP-seq is the amount of chromatin that will need to be loaded to the column in order to elute sufficient IPd DNA for library synthesis.
 The DNA yield obtained from ChIP will depend on the quality of the chromatin, the affinity and avidity of the antibody and the abundance of the target.
-A minimum of 500 pg of DNA is required for preparation of high quality NGS sequencing libraries using the Chromatrap® ChIP-seq library preparation kit.
+A minimum of 500 pg of DNA is required for preparation of high quality NGS sequencing libraries using the Chromatrap® UniqSeq kit.
 As little as 1000 cells can yield this quantity of DNA from ChIP of an abundant target using a good quality antibody.
 As a starting point we would recommend using 10 μg chromatin per ChIP with 2-5 μg antibody.
 What buffer volumes should I use for low cell numbers?
-The amount of cross-linking solution and 0.65M glycine required will depend on the size of the vessel the cells are contained in.
+The amount of cross-linking solution and 0.65 M glycine required will depend on the size of the vessel the cells are contained in.
 Ensure sufficient solution is added to completely cover the cells.
-For example, 1ml of solution is sufficient for a 6 or 12 well plate and 500μl for a 48 well plate.
-It is recommended when using low cells numbers the cells and nuclei are lysed using 100μl Hypotonic Buffer and 100μl Lysis Buffer respectively.
+For example, 1 ml of solution is sufficient for a 6 or 12 well plate and 500 μ l for a 48 well plate.
+It is recommended when using low cells numbers the cells and nuclei are lysed using 100 μ l Hypotonic Buffer and 100 μ l Lysis Buffer respectively.
 Chromatin should be sheared using the protocol optimised by the user and is not cell number dependent.
-For a general guide see Table 6 above.
-Cells may be over crosslinked, making them resistant to lysis and shearing.
-Ensure cells are fixed for the appropriate time or reduce incubation with formaldehyde.
-Make sure that the appropriate buffer volumes have been used.
+For a general guide see Table 8 above.
 How much tissue do I need for chromatin extraction?
-This protocol has been optimized using 50 mg - 300 mg fresh/frozen tissue.
+This protocol has been optimized using 5 mg - 300 mg fresh/frozen tissue.
 Chromatin collection from less or more tissue needs to be optimised by the user.
 How small do I need to cut the tissue sample?
 Chop the tissue into small pieces (approximately 1 mm 3) using a scalpel blade.
 The smaller the pieces of tissue, the more efficient the extraction.